VrushankPatel/interview-matters/java/garbage-collection-algorithms/README.md

 - Memory leaks: Objects not garbage collected.
 - Tuning without metrics.

+## Common Interview Questions

+1. What is garbage collection in Java?

+   Automatic memory management.

+2. Explain generational GC.

+   Young and old generations.

+3. What is the difference between minor and major GC?

+   Minor: Young gen, Major: Old gen.

+4. What GC to use for low latency?

+   G1, ZGC.

+5. How to monitor GC?

+   jstat, GC logs.

 ## Tools & Libraries

 - GCViewer for log analysis.